rudderlabs/rudder-integration-braze-ios/README.md

 pod 'BrazeUI'
 ```

-2. To install the Braze SDK CocoaPods, navigate to the directory of your Xcode app project within your terminal and run the following command:
+2. Next, navigate to the directory of your Xcode app project within your terminal and run the following command:
 ```
 pod install
 ```